Art Course Offerings

 An introduction to various graphic applications on the Macintosh platform; modern graphic design history, layout, electronic illustration and photographic manipulation are covered in this course.
-Prerequisite: ART 135.
-Fall and spring semesters.
+Prerequisite: ART 130 and ART 131 or consent of instructor.

 ART 380 Contemporary Photographic Strategies

 A studio-based photography course exploring the strategies, techniques and approaches in contemporary fine art photography.
-The main objectives of the course include increasing control of the photographic process, and increasing sophistication in developing projects from their initial intent to their desired outcome within the context of contemporary fine art photographic strategies.
+The main objectives of the course are increasing control of the photographic process and increasing sophistication in developing projects from their initial intent to their desired outcome within the context of contemporary fine art photographic strategies.
 A DSLR camera is required.
 Prerequisite: ART 280.
-Fall semester.

 ART 389 Special Topics

 An in-depth study of an artistic issue of special interest.
 ART 389 may focus on one or more art forms, an artistic movement or comparison of movements, or a theme.
 Students are challenged to evaluate trends in historical and contemporary art production as it relates to their own art making.
-Prerequisites: ART 110, ART 134 and ART 135.
-Spring semester.
+Prerequisites: ART 110, ART 130, ART 131 and ART 134.

 ART 424 Advanced Sculpture

 Emphasis on new materials and attitudes.
 Students are encouraged to develop individual modes of plastic statement.
 Prerequisite: ART 324.

 ART 430 Advanced Printmaking

 This course is an upper level printmaking course with student-proposed independent projects.
 Students are expected to demonstrate greater independence in working and to produce more thematically consistent bodies of work for a final exhibition.
 Assignments require students to work independently in the print shop outside of class hours.
 Prerequisite: ART 330.